figuerom16/fixi/README.md

 #### `elt.__fixi`

-The `__fixi` property will be added to any element that has an `fx-action` attribute on it assuming that the element or a parent is not marked `fx-ignore`.
+The `__fixi` property will be added to any element that has an `fx-action` attribute on it assuming that the element or an ancestor is not marked `fx-ignore`.

 The value of the property will be the event listener that is added to the element.
 It also has two properties: